 Browsing over the variety of interesting flavors, I chose a mix of chocolates and enjoyed the creamy artisanal Italian gelato as if it was the only thing happening in my life in that one moment.
 It was just a shame that after this heavenly dessert, it was time to say our goodbyes.

-Overall thoughts on our Bologna Food Tasting Tour with a Local
+Bologna Food Tasting Tour with a Local Review

 It seemed like we had spent a whole day discovering the skill of Italian cooking and sampling homemade delicacies which were simply divine, but it was only half 2 by the time we finished.